gjh-ustc0311/vanna/README.md

 and defaults to the request ID.
 Correlation IDs are returned in response headers.
 `X-User-Id` is a canonical decimal uint64 in the inclusive range `0..18446744073709551615`.
 The JSON body no longer accepts `request_id`.
+The SSE endpoint emits a standard `: heartbeat` comment after 15 seconds of outbound inactivity so compliant clients and proxies can keep the stream open.

 There is no Flask, Legacy `/api/v0/*`, or WebSocket chat endpoint.
 See the [API overview](docs/api/README.md) and [SSE contract](docs/api/chat_sse.md).